m4a11205/Openface-on-Paradrop/README.md

 SmartHouse - A mobile app combine with Paradrop smart router, a webcam, and a LED bulb that forms an IOT prototype.

 ## How to train face-recognition classifier

-+ pull the docker image
+1. Pull and download the docker image
 ```
 docker pull m4a11205/paradrop-smartbase-multi
 ```